thomastoye/reddit-gpg-bot/README.md

 * Public key directly in selftext
 * A link to [pastebin.com](http://www.pastebin.com)
-* --A link to the MIT key server-- gnupg-python has weird behaviour when importing from keyservers, sometimes it works, sometimes it doesn't...
-Not supported until I find the time to investigate (probably never, since only a few people post links like this).

 Unsupported:

 * Links to other pastebin services
-* Links to other key servers
+* Links key servers: `gnupg-python` behaves weirdly when requesting keys from keyservers: the first time, it works, the second time not (even after deleting them from the key ring)
 * Only providing a fingerprint

 ## Replying to threads